If you buy something through my links, I may earn a commission (at no extra cost to you).

 I booked my trip through Tiger Trails and thought they did a great job arranging everything.
 Save money by booking the trip in person (we went the day before) instead of paying online — the walk-in rate was about 25% lower.

 Getting Showered by an Elephant (Luang Prabang)

-Yes, you can ride elephants all over Southeast Asia but many (not all) of the elephant camps in Luang Prabang have worked hard to deliver an ethical tour with happy, healthy elephants.
-You can spend a day learning some basic mahout commands, feeding the elephants, and taking an elephant ride but my favorite part was bathing my new friend Ping Pong.
+Yes, you can ride elephants all over Southeast Asia but not everywhere bothers to deliver an ethical tour with happy, healthy elephants.
+You can spend a day feeding the elephants and taking an elephant ride but my favorite part was bathing my new friend Ping Pong.
 Unfortunately, she didn’t get the memo that it was her bath time and instead I was the one who ended up taking a shower!

 You can combine two of my favorite experiences by taking an elephant ride AND swimming at Tad Sae with an Elephant Village package.
 If you’re serious about elephants, you can even sign up for multi-day training courses.

 Cooking — and Eating! — Sticky Rice (Luang Prabang)